 Often congealed blood was evident, particularly around the ear drum, the left more often (more easily reached with the right).
 Once or twice before he had also worn a little wad in that ear—something like a bird carrying in its beak.

-Scalp newly shorn, a little toilet brush fringe left and possibly even coloured recently.
+Scalp newly shorn, a little toilet brush fringe left and possibly coloured recently.
 Jet black, couple of inches in a tight band high on his forehead?
 How often would Bike-man bring in front of a mirror?

 All preconceptions fall away turning the corner at the Thieves Market.